jakemcc/jakemccrary.com/source/adventures/2025-10-31-2025-11-02-holy-boulders-pilgrimage-2025.markdown

 - Thank you Chicago crew for all the encouragement during the competition and the beta on Open Gates.
 It was fun seeing Chicago so well represented at this event.
 - It was super fun trying Open Gates, an almost entirely new boulder to me, instead of only repeating prior climbs.

-Even if I had sent the three remaining v5s and the v4/5 (Cruisers), I probably would have landed just outside third.
+Even if I had repeated the three v5s (Sukha Sit, Suede, Tabernacle) and the v4/5 (Cruisers), I probably would have landed just outside third.
-Using my average v5 score (~450) for Sukha Sit, Suede, Tabernacle, and Cruisers (likely an overestimate) puts me around 3,229 - still shy of the podium.
+Using my average v5 score (~450) for Sukha Sit, Suede, Tabernacle, and Cruisers (likely an overestimate) puts me around 3,229, just shy of the podium.

 If I want to be competitive in future years, I need to aim for harder boulders.
 Luckily, there are a lot of them down at the Holies that I'm excited to try for the first time or to revisit.